 - Check that the metal pin of the sensor runs about middle of the trigger sign on the rotor.
-The more it is outside, the harder starting is. - As it happens that shafts become shorter during engine repair, we place a 2mm shim for assembly under the sensor to push it up again to needed level.
-If sensor is too high, take the shim off.

-- It may happen that there is a problem with the dynamo cover this may conflict a little with the sensor. - In most cases the solution will simply be to bend the 2 eye terminals of the white wires downwards (see picture which may be enlarged by clicking onto it). - In rare cases you may need to take a little material from the inside of the cover. - Take the spark plugs out and bring a piston (any of them, the system fires as did the stock system both cylinders simultaneously which will produce a harmless wasted spark each revolution) into ignition position.
-With a standard RD this should be 2.5-3mm BTDC (before top dead center).
-To turn the crank, you may use the new rotor as a turn knob.
+The more it is outside, the harder starting is. - As it happens that shafts become shorter during engine repair, we place a 2 mm shim for assembly under the sensor to push it up again to needed level.
+If sensor is too high, take the shim off. - It may happen that there is a problem with the dynamo cover this may conflict a little with the sensor. - In most cases the solution will simply be to bend the 2 eye terminals of the white wires downwards (see picture which may be enlarged by clicking onto it). - In rare cases you may need to take a little material from the inside of the cover.